 - Visiting museums, art galleries and shows.

-- Attending to local ethnic festivals.
+- Attending local ethnic festivals.

 - Keeping free membership or search for international jobs at international jobs search websites.